-You’re doing all the right things but it seems that your pregnancy weight loss has stalled or even gone the wrong way.
+You’re doing all the right things but it seems that your weight loss has stalled or even gone the wrong way.

 This is normal.
 When you are exercising and focused on healthy eating, after a while your body slows down as it becomes more used to this new way of life.

 Many women experience this on their weight-loss journey.
 It’s called a plateau.

 Thankfully your weight loss will generally pick up again within a few weeks.
 Also keep in mind that even if the scales are not moving you may be able to find other positives that show you’re getting results.